hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-i-love-octopus-energy.md

 I am using their Intelligent EV tariff, which recently reduced to 7.5p/ kWh between 23:30 and 05:30

-Just look at this email they sent me recently, just great!
+Look at this email they sent me recently, just great!

 ![Gas generation declining over last 10 years in UK]({{site.baseurl}}/assets/2023/octopus-energy-intelligent-price-reduction.png)